agustincejas/consents/README.md

 # Possible extensions

-- Change text to keys for translations.
+- Change text to keys for translations, include something like i18n.
 Add Language picker
 - Implement ErrorBoundary
 - Loading states (Spinners, Skeletons)
+- Create pipeline to have at least following steps: lint, build, unit test, e2e test, deployment
+- Make ConsentsDataTable more generic by adding columns names and properties as props